NbAiLab/notram/NCC/step_by_step_guide.md

 # Step-By-Step Corpus Building Guide
 This step-by-step guide walks you through the entire process of curating a corpus in the json-format used by the NCC.
 The examples here is applied on the OSCAR corpus, but can easily be adaptet to any sub-corpus you would like to convert to this format.
+The steps are ordered identified by the number given.

 | 1  | 2 |  3 | 4 | 5 |
 | :--------: |   :--------: | :--------:| :--------:| :--------:|